-The default behaviour of the ant is to move in a random way, each of the direction having the same probability to be chosen.
+The default behavior of the ant is to move in a random way, each of the direction having the same probability to be chosen.
 However the moves can be influenced by the presence of pheromones, or by an attraction field.

 Concerning the attitude towards the resources, the ant will tend to grab isolated resources.
-On the opposite it will be more likely to drop the ressource in an area where many resources of the same kind are already present.
+On the opposite it will be more likely to drop the resource in an area where many resources of the same kind are already present.
 Of course as the simulation goes on, resources tend to be more and more aggregated.

 The behavior of a single agent is easy to define with simple rules.
 This is when many agents are put together that a group behavior appears, like a global intelligence.